 OutSystems stores your application data in a relational database.
 This means that the first step in creating an application is defining the data model.

-To do this, we are going to use a sample Excel file that already contains the following contact information:
+To do this in our example we'll use a sample Excel file that already contains the following contact information:

-In the Development Environment, open the Data tab on the top right-hand corner, right-click the Entities folder, choose Import Entities from Excel..., and select the sample file
+In Service Studio, open the Data tab on the top right-hand corner, right-click the Entities folder, choose Import Entities from Excel..., and select the sample file

 Contacts.xlsx available by default in the directory